Hamster cage: Bin setups

 Bin setups for hamsters are niche and one of the cheapest setup options, providing space and customization for hamsters.
 These setups are usually made from large plastic storage bins.

 A key advantages of bin setups is their affordability, as they can often be assembled using readily available materials at a fraction of the cost of traditional setups.
 Also, bin setups offer better ventilation compared to glass enclosures, promoting better air circulation and lowering the risk of respiratory issues for hamsters.

 Another benefit of bin setups is their flexibility, allowing for hamster owners to personalize their habitat with various decor and enrichment features to stimulate the hamster's natural behaviors and provide stimulation for such hamsters.
 Despite their basic setups, bin setups can provide a comfortable and enriching living space for hamsters when properly constructed and maintained.

 Aquariums

 Aquariums can be modified to serve as hamster cages.
 Hamsters cannot chew glass aquariums because the walls are smooth and there are no projections.
 Glass aquariums can be heavy and difficult to move, however, and it may be challenging to find an appropriate top to contain the hamster, most people decide to make the lid themselves using nails, wooden planks cut to size and chicken wire.
-An aquarium must provide at least 775 in2 or 6000 cm^{2} of floor space.
-A 75-gallon aquarium is the minimum recommended size for a hamster, but larger sizes are always encouraged.